 What do residents do after graduation?

 Each residency class at UNC pursues a different variety career options within the field of psychiatry, including academic faculty positions, fellowships, research, and community work.
-Here's what the 2016 graduating class is doing:
+The 13 members of the Class of 2019 are:

-- Continuing their child and adolescent psychiatry training (4)
+- Continuing their child and adolescent psychiatry training at UNC (5)

 What is the first-time board passage rate?

-Residents from the past several years have had 100% board pass rates.
+Residents from the past 10 years have had 100% board pass rates.

 How many people apply to the General Psychiatry Residency Program?

 We expect to receive about 1,000 applications and interview 175 candidates for 16 trainee slots.

 What are the required minimum USMLE or COMLEX scores?